High- and low-entropy layers in solids behind shock and ramp compression waves: Entropy rise in fluids and solids

-The plastic strain rate $\dot{w}_{zz}$ is proportional to the dislocations velocity according to the well-known Orowan equation, while the dislocation velocity is approximately proportional to the shear stresses in the over-barrier gliding mode. \cite{Kosevich-UFN-1965-eng, Merzhievsky-Tyagelsky-1988, Suzuki-Takeuchi-Yoshinaga-1991} Therefore, one can write $\dot{w}_{zz} = K S_{zz}$, where $K$ is a coefficient of proportionality depending on the dislocations subsystem state, and, inversely, $S_{zz} = K^{-1} \dot{w}_{zz}$.
-This proportionality is disturbed at high values of the dislocation velocity, because the latter is bounded above by the transverse velocity of sound. \cite{Merzhievsky-Tyagelsky-1988, Dudorov-Mayer-2011} The plastic strain should completely balance the external deformation and prevent the shear stress rise at the steady plastic flow; then one can write $\dot{w}_{zz} = 2\dot{\varepsilon}/3$ (in particular, that can be obtained from expressions of Ref.~\onlinecite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}).
+The plastic strain rate $\dot{w}_{zz}$ is proportional to the dislocations velocity according to the well-known Orowan equation, while the dislocation velocity is approximately proportional to the shear stresses in the over-barrier gliding mode \cite{Kosevich-UFN-1965-eng, Merzhievsky-Tyagelsky-1988, Suzuki-Takeuchi-Yoshinaga-1991}.
+Therefore, one can write $\dot{w}_{zz} = K S_{zz}$, where $K$ is a coefficient of proportionality depending on the dislocations subsystem state, and, inversely, $S_{zz} = K^{-1} \dot{w}_{zz}$.
+This proportionality is disturbed at high values of the dislocation velocity, because the latter is bounded above by the transverse velocity of sound \cite{Merzhievsky-Tyagelsky-1988, Dudorov-Mayer-2011}, and at low values of shear stress close to the yield strength, when the thermo-fluctuation overcoming of the Peierls relief takes place with an exponential dependence on stress.
+The later is especially important for bcc metals with high level of the Peierls barrier.
+On the other hand, the fruitful application of the plasticity model with only the over-barrier dislocation gliding for fcc, bcc and hcp metals~\cite{Krasnikov-Mayer-Yalovets-IJP-2011} indicates that this mode of dislocation gliding is predominant under the shock loading for all these types of crystal lattice.
+The coefficient $K$ includes information about dislocation mobility and orientation of the loading direction to the dislocation slip systems.
+The plastic strain should completely balance the external deformation and prevent the shear stress rise at the steady plastic flow.
+Then one can write $\dot{w}_{zz} = 2\dot{\varepsilon}/3$, in particular, basing on expressions~\cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}.
 In this case, the entropy rise is linearly dependent on the strain rate:

 that is similar to Eq.~(\ref{eq2}).